 My aim is to provide natural-looking results that create an appealing hourglass figure and look great from any angle.
 That starts with careful planning and a trained aesthetic eye for balance and proportion.

 Ask this: What can I do to recover as safely as possible?

 Not that: How can I fast-track the recovery process?

 Of course you want to get your life back to normal as quickly as possible — I want that for you, too!
 But the recovery period should be all about taking it easy.
 Your health is the No. 1 priority.
 As I mentioned in a recent blog post, the weeks following your procedure are perhaps the most important part of the entire process.
 I will give you a timeline of when you can expect to get back to certain activities, but I want your focus to be on healing.

 I hope you’re now off to a good start with your breast augmentation questions.
 What else do you want to know?
-Leave me a comment or write your questions down, and we’ll address them when you’re here.
+Leave me a comment below, contact me online, or write your questions down and we’ll address them when you’re here.
 I promise to give you my undivided attention, best advice, and most in-depth answers.